Two Aussie Legends 2019

-Blue started his kicking habit when he was about 3 years old and regardless of how hard Cindy tries to work around it, it just continues to get worse and worse.
+Blue started his horse kicking habit when he was about 3 years old and regardless of how hard Cindy tries to work around it, it just continues to get worse and worse.
 She’s found it increasingly difficult to address the issue and has already been kicked twice.
 Clinton steps in with the Downunder Horsemanship Method to help get Blue back under control.

 He starts by introducing groundwork exercises to Blue, completely ignoring the gelding’s leg-handling issue.
 Clinton’s first goal is to diminish Blue’s level of fear and gain his respect.
 This establishes a starting point, a communication point, between Clinton and Blue so that they can then move towards Blue’s feet and work on his issues safely.
 When Blue responds correctly to Clinton’s cues, Clinton gives rewards him and praises him to show him that he’s doing a good job.